 - The size of solar panels makes them well suited to be installed vertically on most roofs.

-Keep in mind that horizontal solar panels require about twice as many railings (and mountings) to be installed.
+It’s important to note that horizontal solar panels require about twice as many railings and mountings to be installed.
 However, the benefits of having more efficient solar panels outweigh the cost of using twice as many railings to install the solar panels.
-If you’re considering this option, it’s a wise idea to first sketch out your roof to figure out the number of solar panels you can install if you opt for the horizontal installation.
+If you’re considering this option, be sure to discuss with your solar installer.

 If horizontal solar panel installation is the best option for your home, you don’t have to worry about taking any extra steps for their maintenance, because it requires the same care as vertically installed solar panels.
 In fact, depending on your home’s location and the amount of sunlight it receives, the pitch and direction of your horizontal solar panels will be nearly identical to what they would be if oriented vertically.

-Another point to keep in mind is that you don’t have to install all of your solar panels either vertically or horizontally.
-You do have the option to install them using differing orientations, depending on the shape of your roof.
+It is also important to note that you don’t have to install all of your solar panels in one direction/orientation.
+Panel orientation also has no effect on the number of panels that can be installed.
+Homeowners have the option to install them using differing orientations, depending on the shape of your roof.
 However, it is more efficient to have a consecutive block of solar panels installed using the same orientation— either vertical or horizontal.
 If there is a break in your roof, or you have room for one more solar panel, then your solar contractor can install the solar panel to fit the space.
-The image above is a great example of horizontal and vertical solar panel installation.

 If your solar panel contractor advises you that horizontal solar panels are the best choice for your solar needs, you do not need a special inverter.
 Solar panel inverters work the same, regardless of the solar panel’s orientation.
-Your contractor will tell you the number of inverters required to convert solar energy into electricity for your home, which depends on the number of solar panels installed.
+Your contractor will be able to share the number of inverters required to convert solar energy into electricity for your home, which depends on the number of solar panels installed.

 Similarly, if you are able to install vertical and horizontal solar panels, you will most likely need another inverter for the solar panels that are removed from the group—or block—and oriented in a different direction.
 Generally, the more power your home requires, the more inverters your solar contractor will install to convert the appropriate amount of energy.

-Remember, there is a way to make solar energy a viable energy source for every home.
 Going for horizontal solar panels is just one possibility when it comes to installing solar panels on your home itself or on your property.
+Discuss your options with your solar installer today.